Canon 7D II vs Sony RX1R II

 - More modern: Was introduced somewhat (1 year) more recently.

-If the count of individual advantages (bullet points above) is taken as a guide, the 7D Mark II comes out slightly ahead of the RX1R II (17 : 16 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the match-up finishes in a tie (17 points each).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Canon 7D II and the Sony RX1R II place the cameras among the top in their class?
 Find out in the latest Best DSLR Camera and Best Prime Lens Compact Camera listings whether the two cameras rank among the cream of the crop.